awsdocs/amazon-rds-user-guide/doc_source/CHAP_Storage.md

 **Note**
 Your database workload might not be able to achieve 100 percent of the IOPS that you have provisioned\.
 For more information, see [Factors that affect storage performance](#CHAP_Storage.Other.Factors)\.

 When you create a DB instance, you specify the IOPS rate and the size of the volume\.
-The ratio of IOPS to allocated storage \(in GiB\) must be at least 0\.5\.
+The ratio of IOPS to allocated storage \(in GiB\) must be at least 0\.5 \(1\.0 on RDS for SQL Server\) and not more than 50\.
 Amazon RDS provides that IOPS rate for the DB instance until you change it\.

 The following table shows the range of Provisioned IOPS and storage size range for each database engine\.